ErpNetDocs/webclient/introduction/navigator-features.md

 * **Sort** the column's contents by ascending or descending order
 * **Clear** the sorting, restoring the column view to default
-* **Group** the records of the column by specific criteria like character count, word count, etc.
+* **Group** the records of the column by specific criteria based on the type of the column (word-based, time-based, etc.)
 * **[Summarize](https://docs.erp.net/webclient/introduction/my-apps/documents.html#summary)** columns using functions like Summary and Distinct
 * Restore the column's **default width**
 * **Hide** the column from view (can be re-enabled through the Panel customization Menu)